Anello-Photonics/docs-A1/getting_started.rst

 The A-1 is easy to install on a land vehicle.
 The mounting location of the A-1 is flexible and can be configured for various installation positions and orientations.
-For getting starting quickly and minimizing the configuration steps, the getting-started recommendation is to mount the unit nearer the vehicle’s rear axle and along the vehicle centerline with the X-Axis facing forward along the direction of travel.
+For getting starting quickly and minimizing the configuration steps, the recommendation is to mount the unit nearer the vehicle’s rear axle and along the vehicle centerline with the X-Axis facing forward along the direction of travel.
 This mounting location will ensure good results with minimal configuration.